Agile gibbon

-The agile gibbon (Hylobates agilis), also known as the black-handed gibbon, is an Old World primate in the gibbon family.
-It is found in Indonesia on the island of Sumatra, Malaysia, and southern Thailand.
-The species is listed as endangered on the IUCN Red List due to habitat destruction and the pet trade.
+The agile gibbon (Hylobates agilis), also called the black-handed gibbon, is an Old World primate, and is a part of the gibbon family.
+It is native to Indonesia, specifically, on the island of Sumatra.
+The agile gibbon can also be found in Malaysia, and southern Thailand.
+As appointed by the IUCN Red List, this species is endangered, and mainly due to the destruction of their habitat and pet trade.

 Taxonomy

 The species is generally thought not to have subspecies, but some experts recognise a mountain form and a lowland form.